datacite/tasks/product_specifications/12_xfomv_e/readme.md

 ## IMPORTANT

+- [ ] As a Datacite staff, I would like to see resolution statistics graphically for an inactive repository.
+- [ ] As a Datacite staff, I would like to select all broken DOIs for an inactive repository and set to a tombstone page.
-- [ ] As a Datacite staff, I would like that DOIs from a inactive repository to be automatically set to a tombstone, so that we can keep the quality of the DOIs.
+- [ ] As a Datacite staff, I would like that DOIs from a inactive repository to be set to a tombstone, so that we can keep the quality of the DOIs.

 ### Detailed User Stories